entralliance/dbt-openoa/README.md

 ### Important note about BigQuery

-Some column names will appear different when materializing this package's models in BigQuery due to its incompatibility with `.` in field names:
+Some column names will appear different when materializing this package's models in BigQuery due to its incompatibility with having "`.`" in field names:

 * openoa_curtailment_and_availability
 * openoa_reanalysis